sairamrebbapragada/sairamrebbapragada.github.io/index.md

 {% include_relative _includes/services.md %}

 ## Research venues attended:
+- **[Sep.
+2024]** Young Researchers’ Forum on Data and AI for Public Good, a spotlight event in the Symposium on Data for Public Good at IISc Bangalore
+- **[July.
+2024]** IIIT Hyderabad's Summer School on AI with a focus on Computer Vision & Machine Learning
 - **[May.
 2024]** IEEE International Conference on Robotics and Automation (ICRA) 2024
 - **[Feb.
 2024]** Google Research week 2024
 - **[Jan.
 2023]** Google Research week 2023